aqilsyamil/putra-bus/README.md

 # PutraBus

-For every update done in dev branch, please do this:
+For every update in dev branch, please do this in your feature branch:

+git merge dev

 ## API